Tips to ensure your emails are delivered directly to your recipients’ inbox.

 - If you don't have a custom domain for your site, you can register one through Squarespace.

-- If you have a domain, but don't have a custom email address, you can set one up with G Suite.
+- If you have a domain, but don't have a custom email address, you can set one up with Google Workspace.

-Tip: After you've set up your email and added it to your sender profile, it's important to verify its domain.
+Tip: After you've set up your email and added it to your sender details, it's important to verify its domain.

 Note: If you recently purchased your domain, we recommend sending your first few campaigns to a smaller mailing list—for example, 200 contacts or fewer.
 Emailing a large number of contacts from a brand-new domain can trigger spam filters.

 Verify your email's domain

 An email's domain is everything that comes after the @ symbol.
 When sending campaigns from a custom email, verifying its domain shows spam filters that your email is valid and you have access to it.

 Squarespace domains are verified automatically.
 If you bought a domain from a different provider, you can:

 - Transfer the domain to Squarespace so it verifies automatically in Email Campaigns.

 - Manually add verification records to your third-party domain’s DNS settings.

 Note: Verifying a domain isn't an option for free email providers like Gmail.